They

 They.

-other spellings: well now, hmm, pretty neat, and ain’t that somethin’
+variations: well now, hmm, pretty neat, ain’t that somethin’

 ★ "They" is subtle.
 It doesn’t holler - it’s more like a nod in word form, showing you’re impressed or in agreement without makin’ a fuss. ★